-- When done it should be slightly crumbly but hold together if you squeeze it together in your hand.
+- When done it should be slightly crumbly but hold together if you squeeze it tightly together in your hand.
 The drier you can get away with keeping the dough, the better the texture of your shortbread and you should not need to add any liquid at all.

 - Lightly dust a surface with flour and shape your dough into a ball.
 Roll out to about 3 - 4 mm thick then use a cookie cutter or mason jar lid/rim of a glass to cut into shapes.
 Place each one on the prepared baking sheet.

 - Bake for 10 - 12 minutes or until they start turning very lightly golden around the edges and on the bottom.
 Keep an eye on them in the last few minutes as they can turn from ok to overdone very quickly.
 They will still feel slightly soft in the middle but will firm up as they cool.

-I like a very slight salty edge in these cookies so used half a teaspoon of salt.
+- I like a very slight salty edge in these cookies so used half a teaspoon of salt.
 If you are sensitive to salty flavours then just use 1/4 teaspoon.